Processor228/path-finder/README.md

-# Path Finder - utility that finds closest paths for a given node
+# Path Finder - utility that finds closest distances for a given node

 ## How to build ?